Barandis/kessel/src/docs/parsers/satisfym.md

 #### Parameters

-* `fn` The predicate function that the next character must pass in order for the parser to succeed.
+* `fn`: The predicate function that the next character must pass in order for the parser to succeed.
-* `msg` The text of the error message generated if the parser fails.
+* `msg`: The text of the error message generated if the parser fails.

 #### Success